isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-overweight-nurses/index.md

 When looking for comfortable shoes, consider the breathability of the footwear.
 The shoes should allow free entry of air inside so that your feet remain fresh always.

 Another factor is a roomy toe box.
 For maximum comfort, your toes or your feet should be able to move naturally.
-If you have [wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/), you need to check the size of the forefoot and weather the interior of the shoe is spacious.
+If you have [wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/),you need to check the size of the forefoot and weather the interior of the shoe is spacious.

 ###  The Outsole